 Content is still king.
 And, creating engaging content is crucial to B2B marketers who want to succeed.

 If your content is not high-quality, it will be much more difficult to promote.
-Besides, it lowers your customers’ trust and negatively impacts your campaign.
+Besides, it lowers your tech buyers’ trust and negatively impacts your campaign.

 Below are some key features of what constitutes strong versus weak content: